What Causes Damp in Bedrooms?

 Condensation

-One of the most common causes of damp in any home is condensation, but it mostly occurs in bedrooms, bathrooms, and kitchens.
+One of the most common causes of dampness in any home is condensation, but it mostly occurs in bedrooms, bathrooms, and kitchens.

 This will happen when the moist air comes into contact with cold surfaces, which causes water to be deposited on the surface.
 This creates the ideal environment for mold to grow.